 What is your most memorable wedding?

-Oh my, every wedding is so different and unique it is hard to choose!
+Every wedding is so different and unique it is hard to choose!
 My most recent memorable wedding would have to be at Creeksea Church nr Burnham-On-Crouch followed by a reception in a local field where there was a marquee and plenty of fun going on.
 The bride had her horse brought to the reception and we managed to get some lovely shots of all of them together.
-I would say that is my most recent favourite wedding as I got to be an Equine Photographer as well as a Wedding Photographer in one day.
+I would say that is my most recent favourite wedding as I got to be an Equestrian Photographer as well as a Wedding Photographer in one day.

 Describe your style in 5 adjectives.